witnet/documentation/docs/node-operators/hardware-requirements.md

 This is a quick checklist on what to look for:

-- **At least 2GB of RAM** to ensure your node does not crash during heavy network activity.
+- **At least 4GB of RAM** to ensure your node does not crash during heavy network activity.
 - **A good amount of disk space** (somewhere in the 100s of GBs) is better for long term storage of the blockchain.
-The node is expected not to grow any more than 75GB per year.
+The chain is expected not to grow more than 75GB per year.
 - **Any modern laptop or desktop** will run it flawlessly.
 - Virtual private servers (VPS) should work too.
 [Here is a tutorial to set up a Witnet node on the popular VPS service, Digital Ocean][vpstutorial].
 Take into account however that **some cloud providers may restrict the use of blockchain protocols**.
 Also, your node may get [poor connectivity with the rest of the network because of bucketing][bucketing], especially if you are running the node from a popular IP range (for example, from a well-known VPS service such as Digital Ocean).
-- **Raspberry Pis**, especially the *Pi 3 Model B* and *Pi 4 Model B*, are also supported and, in our experience, are a great, inexpensive way of running a Witnet node.
-[Here is a tutorial on how to set up a Witnet node on a Raspberry Pi][pitutorial] and [here is a $15 Raspberry Pi
+- **Raspberry Pis**, especially the *Pi 4 Model B*,  are also supported and, in our experience, are a great, inexpensive way of running a Witnet node.
+[Here is a tutorial on how to set up a Witnet node on a Raspberry Pi][pitutorial].
-  Zero mining blocks on the Witnet Testnet in 2019][pizero].

 [consensus]: https://witnet.io/about#consensus
 [vpstutorial]: https://www.youtube.com/watch?v=qlo0D_2F7qw